 - the date of execution, which was the date on which the original deed (of which the memorial is a handwritten copy) was signed and the transaction described therein was completed; and

 - the date of registration, on which the memorial (copy) was filed in the Registry of Deeds.
 On rare occasions, a memorial was registered on the same date that the deed was executed (signed).
 Normally, however, there was a short interval of days or weeks between the signing of the deed and the registration of the memorial.

 - In each transcript, footnotes have been inserted by the transcriber and are hyperlinked to the “Transcriber’s notes” section at the bottom of the page.

-These transcripts include edits, annotations, hyperlinks, and indexes created by Alison Kilpatrick ©2016–2021 All rights reserved.
+Important Notice: — These indexes and transcripts include edits, annotations, hyperlinks, and indexes created by Alison Kilpatrick ©2016–2021 All rights reserved.
 Therefore, these transcripts may not be copied, transmitted, or reproduced for profit or for gain in any medium including websites that ask for donations, feature advertisements, or link directly or indirectly to any commercial concern.
 This rule applies to websites or any other medium with commercial interests, whether entrepreneurial, charitable, or educational in intent, and no matter how small the benefit, monetary or otherwise.
 Please use our contact page to forward questions, suggestions, or requests for permissions to the Editor.